voxel51/fiftyone/docs/source/teams/installation.rst

 Cloud credentials
 -----------------

-In order to utilize cloud-backed media functionality of FiftyOne Teams, at least one cloud source must be configured with proper credentials.
-Below are instructions for configuring each supported cloud provider for local SDK use or directly to the Teams containers.
+In order to utilize cloud-backed media functionality of FiftyOne Enterprise, at least one cloud source must be configured with proper credentials.
+Below are instructions for configuring each supported cloud provider for local SDK use or directly to the Enterprise containers.
 An admin can also :ref:`configure credentials for use by all app users <teams-cloud-storage-page>`.

 .. _teams-cors: